ben-ghirardani/Football/notes.md

 Use this name to render <Matches/> using this.state.teamSelected as the team name to filter by.

 To navigate back to standings screen, return this.state.teamSelected to null?
 Render stadnigns screen based on this.state.teamSelected being null.

+To Do - fix getTeamMatches() from App.js as it is currently pulling in all games, not filtering by team name.